melezhik/sparrow-plugins/docker-remove-dangling-images/README.md

     $ sparrow plg run docker-remove-dangling-images

+# Platforms supported

+* Linux

+* Windows

-# Author
+# Authors

-* The initial code was written by [@vonc](https://stackoverflow.com/users/6309/vonc) as answer on [stackoverflow](https://stackoverflow.com/questions/32723111/how-to-remove-old-and-unused-docker-images)
+* The initial code was written by [@vonc](https://stackoverflow.com/users/6309/vonc) as an answer on [stackoverflow](https://stackoverflow.com/questions/32723111/how-to-remove-old-and-unused-docker-images)

 * The sparrow plugin maintainer is Alexey Melezhik